DIY Laundry Chute UK: How To Build And Install A Laundry Chute (With Video)

 Why Install A DIY Laundry Chute UK?

 There are a few reasons why you might want to install a DIY laundry chute in your home.
 Sadly, over 700 people die every year in England alone as a result of a fall on a set of stairs and a further 43,000 people are hospitalised annually because of stair-related accidents.
 The report doesn't go into detail how most injuries happen but if you have ever carried laundry downstairs before you can imagine how easy this could happen.
-If you have a lot of laundry to do, having a laundry chute in-floor can save you a lot of time from having to carry each load downstairs.
+If you have a lot of laundry to do, having a laundry chute can save you a lot of time from having to carry each load downstairs.

 Are Laundry Chutes Legal?

 Are laundry chutes illegal or legal to have in your home?
 The answer to this question depends on where you live.
 In the United Kingdom, laundry chutes are legal as long as they follow specific guidelines.
-For example, all laundry chutes are required to have fire doors fitted that are rated to at least half an hour according to the Building Standards (ours are 1hr minimum).
+For example, all laundry chutes are required to have fire doors fitted that are rated to at least half an hour according to the Building Standards (ours are 1hr minimum and also have a smoke seal).
 Fire doors will help to slow down the smoke or flames that may spread through the chute in the event of a fire.
 For an extra layer of safety, you can install a self-closing fire door to ensure that your laundry chute is always properly closed.
 For a laundry chute to be installed over three floors with two doors in the UK & Ireland this is mandatory.
 The hole opening where the chute goes through must be sealed with fire-rated material and the chute must be enclosed in a minimum of 30 min fire-rated material (normally plasterboard) in a domestic home.

 Thankfully, by using the right laundry chute kits, it's easy to create a safe and legal laundry chute in your home.